Articles

 Timeliness

 Timeliness can be affected by your data handling and processing times, as well as the types of data you collect.
-Some data types are more affected by time delays than others — for example, if you ask respondents their date of birth, it won't change, but if you ask their age, it will.
+Some data types are more affected by time delays than others.
+For example, if you ask respondents their date of birth, it won't change, but if you ask their age, it will.

 Uniqueness

-Uniqueness is whether there are duplications in your data.
-In online surveys, you should look out for the same person completing your survey multiple times, as well as duplicated responses from multiple participants.
-Duplicate survey responses can indicate fraudulent responses — such as in this example where the researcher received the majority of their responses from bots.
+Duplicate survey responses can indicate fraudulent responses, such as in this example, where the researcher received the majority of their responses from bots.
 However, duplicate responses aren’t always of poor quality.
 For example, if you have many multiple-choice questions, you're likely to see more similar responses than for open-ended questions.

 Validity